ethereum/ethereum-org-website/src/content/contributing/adding-staking-product/index.md

 - [Staking-as-a-service](/staking/saas/)
 - [Staking pools](/staking/pools/)

 Proof-of-stake on the Beacon Chain has been live since December 1, 2020.
-While it's relatively new, we've tried to create a fair framework for consideration on ethereum.org but the listing criteria will change and evolve over time.
+While staking is still relatively new, we've tried to create a fair framework for consideration on ethereum.org but the listing criteria will change and evolve over time.

 ## Information we require {#information-we-require}